 In addition, GPM has partnered with mobile medical services in a rural center to provide regular health check-ups for hundreds of children in 25 villages where GPM has literacy and nutrition programs.

 Since its inauguration in August 2015, the Shravan Health Center (SHC) has established itself as a premier, community-focused medical clinic in the Bhaskar Nagar slum neighborhood in Kalwa north of Mumbai.
 The Center provides a full range of medical services to primarily children and mothers in the slums, enabling this 200,000 member vulnerable community to receive accessible, affordable, quality health care for the first time in its history.

 The modest and efficient three-room facility, including doctor care, nursing care, an on-site pharmacy and community outreach professionals, has serves over 1000 patients per month, 40 patients per day, mainly mothers, children and senior citizens.
 The center's focus is on child and maternal care and has a strong community medical outreach component as well as child vaccination programs.

 SHC, located in the heart of the Kalwa slum and accessible by foot to all the community residents, provides medical care that has, until now, been largely unavailable to this population.
 It is the first time that a medical clinic exists in the Kalwa community, and is a vital component in advancing a long-term vision for health and hygiene for the members of the community.
 SHC partners with the community, and has already garnered tremendous good will and support from the community, recognized for this important work that ultimately brings benefit all.

-Operated in partnership with Doctors for You, a local grassroots Indian NGO based in Mumbai, The Shravran Health Center provides the following services:
+The Shravran Health Center provides the following services: